IBC Totes in Canada: Types, Standards, and Compliance Explained

 How do I know if my IBC tote is still within its service period for dangerous goods transport?
 Check the UN marking on the container.
 It will include the month and year of manufacture.
 Standard UN-standardized IBCs must complete a leak test and periodic inspection every 30 months from that date to remain authorized for dangerous goods transport in Canada.
 If the inspection has lapsed, the container cannot legally be used for that purpose until it is inspected and recertified by a registered facility.

-Can I use any IBC tote for transporting dangerous goods in Canada?
+Can I use any IBC container for transporting dangerous goods in Canada?
 No. Only IBCs that carry a valid UN marking, are within their permitted service period, and are appropriately rated for the class and packing group of the specific dangerous good being transported are authorized under the Transportation of Dangerous Goods Regulations.
 The IBC must also have been filled and closed per the conditions used during its original testing and certification.

 What is rebottling, and does it require recertification?
 Rebottling is the process of replacing only the inner HDPE liner of a composite IBC while retaining the serviceable steel cage.
 It is a cost-effective option when the cage is structurally sound.
 Yes, full recertification consistent with CAN/CGSB-43.146 is required after rebottling before the IBC can return to dangerous goods service.
 Always obtain full recertification paperwork from a registered facility.